gkjohnson/urdf-loaders/javascript/API.md

 joint type.
 If the joint value specifies an angle it must be in radians.
 If the value specifies a distance, it must be in meters.
 Passing null for any component of the value will skip updating that particular component.

+Returns true if the joint or any of its mimicking joints changed.

 ## URDFMimicJoint